juanzdev/jekyll-now/_posts/2017-01-18-The Perceptron.md

 **Loss Function**
 You will start seeing this pattern a lot on machine learning models, we have a score function accompanied by a loss function, both are necessary for the learning to happen as we will see.
 For now lets concentrate on what a loss function is.

 The loss function will tell us how bad or good our **score** function is behaving, as simply as that.
-There are a lot of loss functions from simply ones to more complex, here we are going to see the simplest loss function in Machine Learning the square diferences.
+There are a lot of loss functions from simply ones to more complex, here we are going to see the simplest loss function in Machine Learning the square error.

+**square error ecuation**

+this function is making a subraction of our predicted ouput to the target value, the power of two happens just to have a positive difference, the half on at the begining is just there to simplify things later.

+now if we apply our loss function to our current ouputs we will have a value this value will tell us if our perceptron is correct or not and by how much.

+Now that we have our loss function in place we can start with the weigh learning to do that we need a learning procedure.

 **The Perceptron Learning Procedure**